Subhmakesachange/remindme-/README.md

 My solution:-
 This is a simple Node.js + Express.js API built to support a frontend that allows users to create reminders.

-The frontend provides:

-Date

-Time

-Message

-Reminder method (email or sms)
+The frontend provides:Date,Time,Message,Reminder method (email or sms)

 The API accepts these inputs, validates them, and stores the reminder in a MongoDB database.